Unmanic/unmanic-plugins/source/notify_radarr/description.md

 Use this mode when you wish to simply trigger a refresh on a movie to re-read a modified file after Unmanic has processed it.

+#### <span style="color:blue">Trigger Radarr file renaming</span>
+Only available if the *Trigger movie refresh on task complete* mode is selected.

+Trigger Radarr to re-name files according to the defined naming scheme.
+Useful if you've changed encodings and have these encodings in your name templates.

 ##### Import movie on task complete
 Use this mode when you are running Unmanic prior to importing a file into Radarr.
 This will trigger a download import.